 Policies and Information

-Adult class descriptions, supply lists and syllabi can be found online.
-If you need help finding the right class the registration staff are happy to assist you.
-The best way to reach us is by email at firstname.lastname@example.org; your question will be forwarded to the person or department most appropriate to answer your question.
+Adult class descriptions can be found online.
+If you need help finding the right class, the registration staff will be happy to assist you.
+The best way to reach us is by email at email@example.com; your question will be forwarded to the person or department most appropriate to answer your question.
+Unless noted, supply lists are available at the first class.

 Adult Course Key